dfelmanl/ChemQHam.jl/README.md

   year = {2025}
 }
 ```

-## Next steps:

-- Isolate ITensors dependencies in a new testing environment.
-- Test if the sum of individual terms matrices equal the matrix from all terms together.
-- Expand the symmetry support
-- Adding more backends
-- Write proper documentation

 ## Acknowledgments
 - **Dr. Philipp Schmoll** — for invaluable discussions and design insights throughout the development of this package.